-Classrooms, learning labs and centers are in the midst of being modified to allow for appropriate physical distancing.
-Sanitizing supplies will be provided in all classrooms and while classroom and classroom buildings will receive enhanced cleaning every day, as an extra precaution students are expected to wipe down their desk and chair at the end of each class.
+Classrooms, learning labs and centers have been modified to allow for appropriate physical distancing.
+Sanitizing supplies are provided in all classrooms and while classroom and classroom buildings will receive enhanced cleaning every day, as an extra precaution, students are expected to wipe down their desk and chair at the end of each class.

-Students and faculty will be required to wear face coverings in the classroom.
+Students and faculty are required to wear face coverings in the classroom.
 If a student is required to isolate or quarantine off campus or in their campus residence, they will be able to continue their coursework remotely.

-No matter where their students are, faculty are designing their courses to engage all students in discussions, peer-to-peer activities and projects, and meaningful interactions with professors, alumni and industry professionals.
+No matter where their students are, faculty have designed their courses to engage all students in discussions, peer-to-peer activities and projects, and meaningful interactions with professors, alumni and industry professionals.

-We recognize that there is significant uncertainty about how individual classes will be taught (in person, online or a combination of both).
-Faculty are working diligently with their deans to determine the best teaching method for each course.
-This work will not be completed until August.
-We anticipate that most classes will be taught remotely.
-For those courses that still meet in person, classroom capacities will vary depending on the public health guidance from the Commonwealth of Massachusetts in August/September.
+Faculty have worked diligently with their deans to determine the best teaching method for each course.
+Most classes will be taught remotely in Spring 2021.
+For those courses that still meet in person, classroom capacities will vary depending on the public health guidance from the Commonwealth of Massachusetts.

-All classes can be taken remotely during the fall trimester.
+All classes can be taken remotely during the spring trimester.
 As noted above, classes will be delivered live in person, synchronous online or asynchronous online, all of which allow online, remote participation.

-To ensure we have housing for those who want and need to live on campus this fall, we need to have commitments completed before we know all of the class modalities.
-Add/Swap/Drop is currently closed in order to update course modalities for fall and to allow new students to register for fall classes.
-The registration system will re-open for current students beginning August 5, and Add/Swap/Drop will be available to change courses until Monday, September 7.
-However, please note that there is no guarantee that particular modalities will be available to all students.
+Add/Swap/Drop will be available to change courses starting on Monday, January 18, and the Add/Swap period closes on Monday, January 25.
+Please note that there is no guarantee that particular modalities will be available to all students.
 Our goal is to give you flexibility and let you make your own determinations about how to address this uncertainty.
 You may decide that being a residential student is important even if learning remotely while on campus.
-You may decide that it makes more sense to do your education entirely remotely for the fall trimester.
+You may decide that it makes more sense to participate in courses entirely remotely for the spring trimester.
 With the trimester program, you have additional opportunities to take classes throughout this academic year.

-Bentley will not offer a reduction or discount on tuition for the fall 2020 trimester.
+Bentley will not offer a reduction or discount on tuition for the spring 2021 trimester.
 Despite some changes in campus operations due to COVID-19, we are dedicated to helping our students achieve their educational goals.